-All parents are invited to parents evening twice yearly to discuss their child's progress with their class teacher as well as being given the opportunity to discuss their child's annual report in July with the class teacher and SENDCo.
-These meetings are also a chance to discuss targets and provision on SEN support plans including and any strategies and resources that parents can use to support their child at home.
+All parents are invited to parents' evenings twice yearly to discuss their child's progress with their class teacher as well as being given the opportunity to discuss their child's annual report in July with the class teacher and SENDCo.
+In addition to this parents are invited to an Autumn term meeting to share their views and co-create targets.

+Parents' meetings are also a chance to discuss progress towards targets and provision on their SEN support plans including any strategies and resources that parents can use to support their child at home.